jlangch/venice/doc/readme/macros.md

 ## Overview

 Macros give Venice a great power.
-Macros allow you to extend the language in a way that is not possible with most other languages.
+They allow you to extend the language in a way that is not possible with most other languages.
 In Java for example you are limited to the features the language provides like the special forms `if`, `do..while`, `for` loops, or `new`.
-Venice Macros allow the creation of new control flow constructs and to bend the language to your needs.
+Venice macros allow the creation of new control flow constructs and to bend the language to your needs.

-Macros are very powerful and come at the price to be not always simple.
+Macros are very powerful but come at the price to be not always simple.
 With great power comes great responsibility to the creator to not misuse it.